edulinq/quizgen/docs/styling.md

 The size of an image can be controlled using the `image-width` value.
-Only the width of an image can be explicitly set, and the aspect ratio of the image will be preserved.
+Only the width of an image can be explicitly set, the aspect ratio of the image will be preserved.
 Image width is provided as a proportion of the image container's width.

 For example, you can start with the following image: